Our Specialist Classes

 Kindergarteners enjoy singing seasonal pieces that often incorporate movement as well as learning musical notes with hand bells.
 As students advance through the grades, they are introduced to more musical instruments and progress with more challenging musical instruction and theory.

 In the 1st and 2nd grades, keyboards, xylophones, and "bucket drumming" are added.
 Recorders and ukuleles are introduced in 2nd grade, 5th graders focus on musical instruments of the colonial era, and middle school studies music from various genres as well as an introduction to the guitar.
 In middle school, students are able to take home any of our instruments to practice.

 I was first exposed to music because my parents and other influential people encouraged me to try every instrument I could get my hands on, eventually finding out which instruments worked well for me.
 That's why music at PHS is a "hands-on" experience!

 I received my B.A. in Music at Cal State Dominguez Hills and my B.S. in Organizational Leadership at Biola University.
 I joined PHS as a Music Teacher in 2006 and have loved every year of sharing the joy of music with these wonderful students.

 Our Physical Education program is designed to give students a life-long love for fitness and wellness through a variety of team sports, interactive games, team building activities, and personal goal-setting challenges.
 The main goal each day is for students to tap into their mind, body and character, finding joy and socialization through sport and fitness.

-Every month, a PHS class creates a video presenting a character quality using song, dance, and a fun skit!
+Every month, a PHS class does a performance about one of our character qualities during a Friday Assembly.
 During rehearsals and performances, students are building self-confidence, working together as a team, practicing their memorization skills, and so much more.

 Meet Deborah Wilcox, the Drama Specialist